riyantorivalry/shalahuddin/README.md

 Navigate to the project, then:
 - Righ click > Run As > Maven clean
-- Ensure that the project is cleaned up succesfully.
+- Make sure that the project is cleaned up succesfully.
 Find out in 'Console'
 - Then, Righ click > Run As > Maven install
-- Ensure that the project is installed succesfully, generating war file automatically by system.
+- Make sure that the project is installed succesfully, generating war file automatically by system.
 Find out in 'Console'

 ```
 Run the project